ArtifactDB/gypsum-bioc-index/README.md

 ### File contents

-Each SQLite file contains a `primary` table.
+Each SQLite file contains a `core` table.
 Each row corresponds to an indexed object in **gypsum**.
 The table will have at least the following fields, all of which have the `TEXT` type: